-Budgeted cost: £28,720
+Budgeted cost: £33,255

-Activity Evidence that supports this approach Challenge number(s) addressed Reading/Phonics interventions Higher attainment in reading indicates better life chances 1 Daily class reading to be timetabled Reading a wide variety of genres will support vocabulary acquisition TA deployment planned effectively based on need Supporting Literacy Making the Best of TAs TA Interventions NELI programme to be used with reception and Yr1 (HLTA to lead & TA support) Intervention are to be planned and time bound with a clear criteria.
-Nuffield Early Language Intervention (NELI) 1, 2, 3, 4 Pupil progress meetings with teachers, head of school & SENDCo to review provision and resources.
-Track progress of vulnerable pupils and appropriate, timely interventions are put in place and impact assessed.
-Time for ongoing professional dialogues regarding further support for these children will help to keep this a priority.
-There is a collected responsibility for PP children's progress in order to make accelerated progress.
-Staff will know who they are, their barriers to learning and any strategies needed to meet their educational and emotional needs.
-SEN in Mainstream 1, 2, 3, 4 Year 2 Pupil interviews OLIVIII Mallisticalii
+Activity Evidence that supports this approach Challenge number(s) addressed Reading/Phonics interventions Higher attainment in reading indicates better life chances 1 HLTA/TA recruitment and deployment planned effectively based on need.
+HLTA hours increased to provide additional interventions Daily class reading to be timetabled Reading a wide variety of genres will support vocabulary acquisition Supporting Literacy Making the Best of TAs TA Interventions NELI programme with reception and Yr1 HLTA to lead & TA support intervention Intervention are to be planned and time bound with a clear criteria.
+Nuffield Early Language Intervention (NELI) 1, 2, 3, 4 Personalise and small group interventions Training for staff on intervention support EEF report states that children make better progress if they are working in a small group as opposed to larger groups or individually (unless the child's needs require 1:1).
+Pupil progress meetings with teachers, head of school & SENDCo to review provision Time for ongoing professional dialogues regarding further support for these children will help to keep this a priority.
+There is a collected 1, 2, 3, 4 and resources.
+Track responsibility for PP children's progress in order progress of vulnerable pupils to make accelerated progress.
+Staff will know and appropriate, timely who they are, their barriers to learning and any interventions are put in place strategies needed to meet their educational and and impact assessed. emotional needs.
+Year 2 Pupil interviews SEN in Mainstream